 as official Matter devices, using the logo.

-DigiCert IoT Device Manager integrates with any existing ecosystem and manufacturing process, so you can issue and manage Matter-approved Device Attestation Certificates without disruption to your product line.
-With IoT Device Manager, you can issue high volumes of certificates in seconds, at any stage from silicon injection to field operation.
+DigiCert IoT Trust Manager integrates with any existing ecosystem and manufacturing process, so you can issue and manage Matter-approved Device Attestation Certificates without disruption to your product line.
+With DigiCert IoT Trust Manager, you can issue high volumes of certificates in seconds, at any stage from silicon injection to field operation.

 Once issued, certificates can be easily managed using automated processes that power OTA updates, scanning and indexing, renewal, revocation, and reissuance.
 DigiCert maintains Matter compliance for these certificates, all of which are issued on roots trusted around the world to protect web, email, servers, software, and many forms of IoT.